bruno-j-nicoletti/ICL_ML_Portfolio_2024/README.md

 ## Reflection
 The purpose of my project was bring together strands of the machine learning course to build a prototype system to train simulated models of figures then to use it to train a range of neural networks.

-There are existing training systems for Gymnasium, [stable-baseline3](https://github.com/DLR-RM/stable-baselines3) works very well and provides baseline implementations to check your results against.
+There are existing training systems, for example Gymnasium, [stable-baseline3](https://github.com/DLR-RM/stable-baselines3) works very well and provides baseline implementations to check your results against.
 It is orders of magnitude faster and more accurate than what I came up with.
 However, just using baseline3 to train networks defeats the object of my project.
 Were I to do this professionally I would look closely at baseline3 and other systems and use that under an appropriate license instead of home brewing it all.

 ### What I did well
 I’m happy with the following...